Illinois-IoT/main-project/tutorials/day5/day5.md

 recordButton.addEventListener("click", startListening);
 ```

-This means whenever an user clicks the button, the function `startListening` will be called, so we can react to the click using this function.
+This means whenever a user clicks the button, the function `startListening` will be called, so we can react to the click using this function.
 We haven’t defined it yet, and let’s do it now.

 ```javascript
 function startListening() {